kevin-shu/NTNU-107-2_ML_midterm_assignment/README.md

 # How to run the program
-In the terminal:
+In the terminal, switch to the folder of the project, and then:
 ```
 # Install required modules:
-pip freeze > requirements.txt
+pip install -r requirements.txt

 # Preprocess the data, this should generate two files: "north_region.csv" and "all_region.csv"
 python preprocess.py